balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 and to the Sails application object (in case you don&rsquo;t have [globals](https://sailsjs.com/documentation/concepts/globals) turned on) as `this.sails`.
 -->

-Using classic `req, res` functions for your actions is technically less typing.
-However, using actions2 provides several advantages:
+Using classic `req, res` functions for your actions (we'll get to this below) is technically less typing.
+However, using the newer actions2 provides several advantages:

  * The code you write is not directly dependent on `req` and `res`, making it easier to re-use or abstract into a [helper](https://sailsjs.com/documentation/concepts/helpers).
  * You guarantee that you&rsquo;ll be able to quickly determine the names and types of the request parameters the action expects, and you'll know that they will be automatically validated before the action is run.